-Chef Matt Eden, the culinary demonstrator for Johnson & Wales University, shows us how to grill lamb chops.
+Chef Matt Eden, the culinary demonstrator for Johnson & Wales University, shows us how to grill chicken wings.

 Fresh ingredients are provided by Tony's Meats and Market.

 ***Chicken Wings are on sale at Tony's from August 10th - August 16th.